Skip to main content

 Lost/Stolen Check: Cashed but not Received

-If you do not receive your check within 10 business days and if your check has been confirmed as cashed or deposited by someone other than you, you will need to complete an affidavit for the College’s bank, confirming that you did not receive, cash, or deposit the check.
+If you do not receive your check within ten (10) business days and if your check has been confirmed as cashed or deposited by someone other than you, you will need to complete an affidavit for the College’s bank, confirming that you did not receive, cash, or deposit the check.
 Replacement checks will not be processed until a full investigation is completed and the funds are deemed fraudulently cashed by the bank.
 Montgomery College cannot reissue payment until the bank authorizes us to do so.

 Fraudulent Activity on Checks and Direct Deposit